PaulTran47/latex-cv-with-biblatex/index.md

   \section{Research}
   \begin{compactitem}\parskip = 0cm
     \item My current interests involve applications of text analysis and natural language processing in macroeconomics, particularly in central bank communication and expectations formation.
-    %% Uncomment the following line when you actually get submissions accepted and published in journals
+    %% Uncomment the following line to display the total value of publications, submissions, and so on that are included in the
+    %% calculation of sumpapers (see .sty file for definition).
     % \item I have authored or co-authored \numberstringnum{\getrefnumber{sumpapers}} publications on economic topics.
 A list of these appear below.
   \end{compactitem}
   \vspace*{0.25em}

   %% Adding working papers, works in progress, and publications .bib files
   %% You can include \printbib outside of the publications environment.
-They just won't be counted towards sumpapers
+They just won't be counted towards sumpapers (see .sty file for
+  %% definition)
   \begin{publications}
     \printbib{wps}
+    \printbib{wips}
   \end{publications}
-  \vspace*{-0.75em}
-  \printbib{wips}
   \vspace*{-0.75em}

   \section{Honours and awards}